inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L58
 S:Dear Gertrude,
  :
- :    This letter has no reference to shipments which you have :so kindly purchased from me in the past.
+ :This letter has no reference to shipments which you have :so kindly purchased from me in the past.
 Rather, as you are :returning to this territory by September, our president has re- :quested me as secretary to ask that you make a statement before :our club the first Wednesday.
  :
- :    Let me say something of the questions we have been receiving :for the year.
+ :Let me say something of the questions we have been receiving :for the year.
 Recently I read that the old principle today still :applies.
 It is wonderful what our new knowledge has surprised us :into regarding as necessary for ourselves--sometimes things not :even mentioned yesterday.
  :
- :    Will you therefore represent this new deal and present the :situation to us in principle, sincerely, as you see it?
+ :Will you therefore represent this new deal and present the :situation to us in principle, sincerely, as you see it?
 Other- :wise, if you cannot make this provision now, I shall be glad to :call upon you later.